 Probiotics, Kombucha, and Fermented Foods.
 Good gut health requires that you have a healthy gut flora.
 Chris Kresser explains that much better than I ever could… check it out here.

-Again, these are the steps that I am taking for my personal gut-healing.
+Again, these are the steps that I am taking for my personal gut healing protocol.
 Not all of them will be right for you (although most probably are!).

 Overall, I am really excited about getting better.
 Dealing with stomach aches on a regular basis has made me realize how much I take my health for granted.
 And, as I said in my last post, I am just glad to know that this is in my control!